Setup

 The ./bin/configure

-script will guide you through the initial setup, including configuring Google Cloud services and choosing your database.
+script will guide you through the optional Google Cloud services setup

 -